Find Affordable College Courses

 Fayetteville, AR

 Our 2023 rankings named University of Arkansas the most popular school in Arkansas for design and applied arts students working on their bachelor’s degree.
-Located in the small city of Fayetteville, UARK is a public college with a very large student population.
+Located in the small city of Fayetteville, UARK is a public college with a fairly large student population.

 Women make up 88% of the design majors at the school.